Faux Wood Adirondack Chair

 The result is a chair that’s simple, comfortable, affordable, and unpretentious—all qualities that make it appealing for apartment balconies, beach houses, mountain cabins, lawns, backyards, and front porches.
 All qualities that make it a quintessential summer trademark.

-The Complete Guide to Pool Safety
+The Beginner’s Guide to Urban Beekeeping

 Kealia is a staff writer and social media coordinator for House Method.
 She writes for a variety of beats, including home inspiration (her favorite), real estate, and home wellness.